Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 -   What do you like doing?
 -   What time do you usually get up or go out?
 ➡️ **Now try writing your own.**

+---
+### Get ready for Weak 2
+**This is the end of the 13 Lesson Week number 1, if you're ready hop straight in to Week 2**